-May 13, 2021: CAQ Government tabled Bill 96
+CAQ Government tabled Bill 96 on May 13, 2021

-- Bill 96 gives priority access to English CEGEPS for " English eligible students ".
-Those having one parent who attended mostly English schooling anywhere in Canada. (s.62)(Bill 101) - This 'English eligible' criteria is too narrow to allow ALL Englishspeaking students to gain entry to English CEGEPs. - It excludes candidates who are only: English mother tongue; English FOLS; or graduates of English secondary schools; or self identified Anglophones. - Such English speaking students will compete with Francophone & Allophones students for even fewer spaces in downsized English CEGEPS
+- CAQ proposes Bill 96 as boost to Bill 101 to address 'critical' decline of French in work place & threat of attraction of 5 English CEGEPS for Francophone & Allophone students. - Bill 96 gives priority access to English CEGEPS for " English eligible students ".
+Those having one parent who attended mostly English schooling anywhere in Canada. (s.62)(Bill 101) (rights holders/ayant droit) - This 'English eligible' criteria is too narrow to allow ALL English-speaking students to gain entry to English CEGEPs. - Could limit access to English CEGEP for candidates who are: English mother tongue; English FOLS; graduates of English secondary schools; or self identified Anglophones. - Such English speaking students will compete with Francophone & Allophones students for even fewer spaces in downsized 5 English CEGEPS